Categories: Uncategorized

 Just this week, the Tamil Nadu Mercantile Bank was attacked by malicious ransomware at a large branch of the bank in Kerala where a sum of money was demanded in exchange for a return to normal service.
 Unfortunately, this is neither an isolated incident nor is it uncommon, with local Keralan authorities suspecting a connection between the attack and other similar attacks in India and around the world.

 It is attacks like these that are forming the general consensus among many in the media that Indian companies are not sufficiently prepared for cyber attacks.
-It has also been argued that India’s first steps towards policy on cybersecurity in 2013 is now in desperate need of a further reboot.
+It has also been argued that India’s first steps towards a policy on cybersecurity in 2013 is now in desperate need of a further reboot.
 Amman Thakkar, writing for The Diplomat, argued that ‘In the last four years since the announcement of the Cyber Security Policy, India’s cyber landscape has witnessed growing digitization as part of the Government’s Digital India push, as well as more sophisticated cyber threats, particularly the WannaCrypt and Petya ransomware attacks [links in the original] that hit Indian networks this year.’

 On the other hand Ram Levi, founder and CEO of Confidas, a cybersecurity consulting firm that focuses on large enterprises, sees green shoots in India’s cybersecurity landscape.
 Levi was at the Hyderabad Cybersecurity conference this month and it was his second outing at the event.
 Over the course of the last 2 years, he has seen improvement in the level of dialogue.
 He told us that the use of blockchain technology, for example, or other technical means of protecting critical infrastructure, as well as raising awareness among law enforcement officials were just some of the improved conversations he came across at the event.